squirrels-nest/squirrels-docs/docs/cli/run.md

 ```

-The default port is http://127.0.0.1:8000, you can press Ctrl + C to shut it down.
+The default port is http://127.0.0.1:8000, and can be accessed through the browser.
+You can press Ctrl + C to shut it down.